Guatemala swears in Alejandro Giammattei as president | DW | 15.01.2020

 The former surgeon and prison chief had run for the country's top job three times before winning a runoff vote in August.
 A conservative politician who is opposed to same-sex marriage and abortion, Giammattei ran on a tough-on-crime platform that included reintroducing the death penalty.

-"We will bring back the peace this country so dearly needs," Giammattei told reporters on Monday.
+"We will bring back the peace this country so dearly needs," Giammattei, who suffers from multiple sclerosis and uses a crutch to walk, told reporters on Monday.
 He also pledged reforms to Guatemala's security forces and ministries.

 Read more: Guatemala's UN anti-corruption body: A victim of its own success